Chackmore: History

-The hamlet name is Anglo Saxon in origin, and means 'Ceacca's moor'.
+The name is Anglo Saxon in origin, and means 'Ceacca's moor'.
 It has been suggested though that the first part of the name could stem from the ancient word ceacce, meaning 'hill'.
 The hamlet was first recorded in manorial rolls in 1241 as Chakemore.
 It has also occasionally been recorded as Chalkmore.

 Main Street in Chackmore was originally flanked by thatched cottages, only two of which retain thatched roofs following a fire that swept the entire length of the village some one hundred and fifty years ago.
 The main thoroughfare was dissected by a huge tree known as the Cross Tree, which served as a moot or meeting place for the villagers.
 This was removed some time during the last 20 years and replaced by a roundabout.

-A lane running off of the main street eventually becomes a cul-de-sac called The Maltings.
+A lane running off the main street eventually becomes a cul-de-sac called The Maltings.
 This suggests there was once a brewery somewhere nearby though no records exist to that effect.
 Opposite the primary school a cobbler named Billy Ayers used to work from a small shed in his garden and his clientele included not only the local residents but also the pupils and staff of Stowe School.
 This provided an extremely busy and important cottage industry and was operational up until the mid-1970s.

 There are several listed buildings located on Main Street, some dating from the 17th and 18th century.